grafana/grafana/docs/sources/installation/mac.md

 # Installing on Mac

-This page provides instructions to help you install Grafana on your Mac system.
+This page provides instructions to help you install Grafana on macOS.
 You can either install using homebrew or a binary tar file.

 ## Install using homebrew